-On July 24, 2017, MAPI, a subsidiary of the Company obtained a 10-year unsecured pesodenominated loan from a local bank amounting \$\mathbb{P}500\$ million which bears annual fixed interest rate of 6.2255%.
+On July 24, 2017, MAPI, a subsidiary of the Company obtained a 10-year unsecured pesodenominated loan from a local bank amounting ₱500 million which bears annual fixed interest rate of 6.2255%.
 The principal balance of the loan will be paid in thirty two (32) equal quarterly installments commencing on the ninth interest payment date.
 The loan requires MAPI to maintain a current ratio of at least 1.00:1.00, a maximum debt-to-equity ratio of 2.50:1.00 and a debt-service coverage ratio (DSCR) of at least 1.00:100.

 In 2015, MAPI entered into a term loan agreement with RCBC amounting to 2,274 million primarily to finance various ongoing mall constructions.
 The loans have maturities of seven years from the date of drawdown and bear an annual fixed interest rate of 5.75%.

-In 2014, MAPI entered into a term loan agreement with CBC and AUB amounting to 1,000 million and 366 million, respectively, primarily to finance various ongoing mall constructions.
-The loan with CBC has maturities beginning December 2016 to June 2017 and bears annual interest of 4.50% while the loan with AUB has maturities beginning December 2014 to December 2019 and bears annual interest of 6.25%.
+In 2014, MAPI entered into a term loan agreement with AUB amounting to 366 million primarily to finance various ongoing mall constructions.
+The loan with AUB has maturities beginning December 2014 to December 2019 and bears annual interest of 6.25%.